Villeneuve-lès-Avignon

 Villeneuve-lès-Avignon ([vilnœv lez‿aviɲɔ̃]; Provençal: Vilanòva d’Avinhon) is a commune in the Gard department in southern France.
 It can also be spelled Villeneuve-lez-Avignon.

 History

 In the 6th century the Benedictine abbey of St André was founded on Mount Andaon, and the village which grew up round it took its name.
 The city itself was founded by Philippe le Bel and boasts a castle he built, Fort Saint-André.

 The town was also the resort of the French cardinals during the sojourn of the popes at Avignon, in the 14th century.
+Another notable tourist attraction is the Tour Philippe-le-Bel, which marks the former northern terminus of the Pont d'Avignon.

 Geography

 It is located on the right (western) bank of the river Rhône, opposite Avignon.